CommunityVB/Community.VisualBasic/README.md

 ## Ideas / Thoughts for moving forward...

 - Be able to create a new *netstandard2.0* project.
-- Easily build using Visual Studio 17.4+.
+- Easily build using Visual Studio 2022 (17.4+).
-- Easily leverage in any .NET 5+ project... including targeting the Blazor platform.
+- Easily leverage in any .NET project... including targeting the Blazor platform.
-- It is a stated goal from the beginning that the project not be 100% compatible with .NET 5.x, .NET 6.x and .NET 7.x WinForms VisualBasic library as some things will have to give considering we are attempting to reach cross-platform capability; with that said, where possible compatibility will be strived for and maintained.
+- It is a stated goal from the beginning that the project not be 100% compatible with .NET WinForms VisualBasic library as some things will have to give considering we are attempting to reach cross-platform capability; with that said, where possible compatibility will be strived for and maintained.
 - In addition to throwing a New PlatformNotSupportedException, will leverage *obsolete* attributes for functionality that will not work so that the consumer of the package will know quickly that something will most likely fail.
 - Review all code for functionality on, at minimum, Windows and Debian Linux - with primary evaluation of Linux debugging taking place directly in Visual Studio thanks to WSL2.
 - During this process, refactoring the code (where possible - without breaking functionality) so that default Visual Studio settings code analysis warnings are fixed.